DSeahYS/Study-Space-With-Me/Space Deck/README.md

 1. **Getting Started**: Open `index.html` in your web browser (double-click the file or use a local server)
 2. **Viewing Cards**: The front of each card displays a question or prompt
 3. **Flipping Cards**: Click anywhere on the card to flip it and reveal the answer on the back
+4. **Starring Cards**: Click the star icon (☆) in the top-right corner of any card to mark it as important
+   - The star will turn gold (★) when the card is starred
+   - Starred cards are automatically saved to your browser's local storage
+5. **Viewing Starred Cards**: Click the "View Starred" button to see only your starred cards
+   - Click "View All" to return to viewing all cards
+   - The starred count is always visible at the top of the page
-4. **Navigation**: Use the Previous/Next buttons to move through the deck sequentially
+6. **Navigation**: Use the Previous/Next buttons to move through the deck sequentially
-5. **Shuffling**: Click the Shuffle button to randomize the card order for varied study sessions
+7. **Shuffling**: Click the Shuffle button to randomize the card order for varied study sessions
-6. **Progress Tracking**: Monitor your position with the card counter at the top
+8. **Progress Tracking**: Monitor your position with the card counter at the top

 ## Technical Details